yacb/yacb.github.io/_drafts/DotNet-Integration-Testing-V1.md

   1. A Screenshot of the current failure
   2. Recording of the browser console
   3. Snapshot of the HTML when the failure happened
-  4. Stack trace of the system when the failure occured
+  4. Stack trace of the system when the failure occurred